 A.G.
+Lowenthal

-Lowenthal Age: 71 Mr. Lowenthal joined the Board in 1985.
+Mr. Lowenthal joined the Board in 1985.
 Mr. Lowenthal is Chairman of the Board and Chief Executive Officer of the Company, positions he has held since 1985.
 Mr. Lowenthal has worked in the securities industry since 1967.
-Mr. Lowenthal's extensive experience in the securities industry and as Chief Executive of our Company gives him unique insights into the Company's challenges, opportunities and operations.
-Since his arrival at the Company, Mr. Lowenthal has built the Company through acquisition and organic growth taking stockholders' equity from \$5 million to \$513 million at December 31, 2016.
+Mr. Lowenthal's extensive experience in the Not Independent securities industry and as Chief Executive of our Company gives him unique insights into the Company's challenges, opportunities and operations.
+Since his arrival at the Company, Mr. Lowenthal has built the Company through acquisition and organic growth taking stockholders' equity from \$5 million to \$524 million at December 31, 2017.
 Mr. Lowenthal is R.S.
 Lowenthal's father.

-Board and Committees Attendance
+Board and Committees

+Attendance

-Overall attendance 100%
+Overall attendance: 100%

-Board 9 of 9
+9 of 9 Board

 R.S.
+Lowenthal

-Lowenthal Age: 40 Not Independent Not Independent Mr. Lowenthal joined the Board in May 2013.
-Mr. Lowenthal joined the Company in 2007 and assumed responsibility for oversight of the Company's Public Finance and Municipal Trading departments in 2012.
+Mr. Lowenthal joined the Board in May 2013.
+Mr. Lowenthal joined the Company in 1999, became Managing Director of the Company's Taxable Fixed Income business in 2007 and assumed responsibility for oversight of the Company's Public Finance and Not Independent Municipal Trading departments in 2012.
 He is currently a Senior Managing Director and Head of Oppenheimer & Co.
 Inc.'s Investment Banking and Global Fixed Income businesses.
 Mr. Lowenthal is Chairman of the Oppenheimer & Co.
 Inc. Management Committee and Co-Chairman of its Risk Management Committee and is a member of several other internal committees.
 Mr. Lowenthal has an undergraduate degree from Washington University in St. Louis and an MBA from Columbia University.
-Mr. Lowenthal's insights into the business of the Company rovide perspective to the Board discussions important to the oversight of the Company's financial reporting and enterprise and operational risk management.
+Mr. Lowenthal's insights into the business of the Company provide perspective to the Board discussions important to the oversight of the Company's financial reporting and enterprise and operational risk management.
 Mr. Lowenthal is A.G.
 Lowenthal's son.

-Board and Committees Attendance
+Board and Committees

+Attendance

-Overall attendance 100%
+Overall attendance: 100%

 Board 9 of 9

 A.W.
+Oughtred

-Oughtred Age: 74 Mr. Oughtred joined the Board in 1979.
+Mr. Oughtred joined the Board in 1979.
 Mr. Oughtred, now retired, was Counsel from January 1, 2009 to May 31, 2009 and prior to December 31, 2008 a Partner at Borden Ladner Gervais LLP (law firm).
 Mr. Oughtred practiced corporate law.
 Mr. Oughtred brings strong governance, legal, business and financial industry knowledge to our Board, important to the oversight of the Company's financial reporting, enterprise and operational risk management and governance policy.
-Mr. Oughtred is a director of CI Financial Corp., the shares of which are listed on the Toronto Stock Exchange, and Belmont House.
 Mr. Oughtred is certified as an Institute of Corporate Directors (Canada) certified director (ICD.D).
-Mr. Oughtred is Chairman of our Special and Nominating and Corporate Governance Committees and a member of the Compensation and Compliance Committees.
+Mr. Oughtred is Chairman of our Nominating and Corporate Governance Committees and a member of the Compensation and Compliance Committees.

 Board and Committees Attendance

-Overall attendance 100%
+Overall attendance: 96%

-Board 9 of 9
+Board 8 of 9

-Compensation 7 of 7
+Compensation 6 of 6

-Nominating and Corporate Governance 6 of 6
+Nominating and Corporate Governance 7 of 7

-Compliance 6 of 6
+Compliance 5 of 5

-Special 13 of 13